robertopauletto/tvmaze_wrapper/README.md

 013826 Soldier Girls
 ```

-For alwost any other method you will need the show id as parameter which you
+For almost any other method you will need the show id as parameter which you
 get from `get_shows()` or `single_search()`